OlgaVashurina/k6-performance-tests/README.md

 ## 📌 Description

 This repository contains examples of load testing using [k6](https://k6.io) for QA practice and portfolio.
+Tests include GET, POST, PUT, and DELETE requests for both demo APIs and a local mock API.

 ---